You are here

 The defendant contends that the trademark has become unenforceable because the [owner] [assignee] [licensee] abandoned it.
 The defendant has the burden of proving abandonment by [clear and convincing] [a preponderance of the] evidence.

-The [owner] [assignor] [licensor] of a trademark abandons the right to exclusive use of the trademark when the [owner] [assignor] [licensor]:
+The [owner] [assignor] [licensor] of a trademark abandons the right to exclusive use of the trademark when the [owner] [assignor] [licensor] does any one of the following:

-2. [acts] [or] [fails to act] so that the trademark’s [primary significance] [primary meaning] [principal significance] [principal meaning] to prospective consumers has become the [product] [service] itself and not the [producer of the product] [provider of the service]; or
+Second, [acts] [or] [fails to act] so that the trademark’s [primary significance] [primary meaning] [principal significance] [principal meaning] to prospective consumers has become the [good] itself and not the [producer of the good]; or

-3. fails to exercise adequate quality control over the [goods] [services] sold under the trademark by a licensee.
+Third, fails to exercise adequate quality control over the [goods] sold under the trademark by a licensee.

 Comment

 The defendant has the burden of proving abandonment.
 Evidence of non-use of the mark for three consecutive years is prima facie evidence of abandonment.
 See 15 U.S.C. § 1127; Abdul-Jabbar v.
-General Motors Corp., 85 F.3d 407, 411-12 (9th Cir.
+Gen. Motors Corp., 85 F.3d 407, 411-12 (9th Cir.
 1996) (holding that prima facie showing of abandonment creates only a rebuttable presumption of abandonment).
 When the defendant proves the necessary consecutive years of non-use, the burden shifts to the plaintiff to go forward with evidence to prove that circumstances do not justify the inference of intent not to resume use.
 Exxon Corp. v.
-Humble Exploration Co., 695 F.2d 96, 99 (5th Cir.1983).
+Humble Expl.
+Co., 695 F.2d 96, 99 (5th Cir.
+1983).